-Due to the restriction of Wetted Materials (i.e. stainless steel, glass and fluorocarbons etc.), some models of the sampler do not contain this barrier valve.
+Due to the restriction of Wetted Materials (such as, stainless steel, glass and fluorocarbons, etc.), some models of the sampler do not contain this barrier valve.
 In these units, a secondary liquid-sensing circuit may be added as a precaution.
 This circuit is connected to the pump tubing fitting on the Metering Chamber cover.

-3.3 Battery
+7.5 Battery